Videos and podcasts

 So really, the human values aspect of this is about unlocking that value in ways that really benefit everyday Australians.

-Siobhan Moran-McFarlane: Can you give us any examples of some of the leaps that come out of AI that we might not actually be aware of, but have benefited humanity?
+Siobhan Moran-McFarlane: Can you give us any examples of some of the leaps that have come out of AI that we might not actually be aware of, but have benefited humanity?

 But you're right to call out that actually one of the most impressive feats of artificial intelligence in the last five years was the contribution it made to the development of the COVID vaccine.
 And we're seeing huge, strides in medical science, in logistics, in many areas of humanitarian support as well, but also just keeping us safe every day with things like cyber security.